JiachenRen/waifu-classifier/README.md

 This is a classifier that determines whether a paragraph of text is description for a waifu, husbando, or trash.

 The proposal can be found [here](docs/proposal.md)

+## Data Collection

+A scraper has been made to collect waifu metadata from [mywaifulist.moe](https://mywaifulist.moe).
+Here is the [repo](https://github.com/JiachenRen/get_waifu) containing the code for the scraper, and the collected metadata.